Category Archives: Thriller

 Grade: A

-Reservoir Dogs (1992) is the film that began an essential transition in cinema history.
 The 1980s saw way too many watered-down or oversaturated films with enough sappy or melodramatic thematics to make a seasoned cinema lover want to gag and run for a good television series.

-The 1990s were different.
-It’s impossible to think of the decade in film and not speak the name Quentin Tarantino, an iconoclast who took the crime thriller genre and riddled it with violence, dark humor, comic book-style characters, and dozens of other eccentricities and spun the world on its heads.
+It’s impossible to think of the decade in film and not speak the name Quentin Tarantino, an iconoclast who took the crime thriller genre and riddled it with violence, dark humor, comic book-style characters, and dozens of other eccentricities and spun the world on its head.

 It was needed.

-But before anyone begins to assume Reservoir Dogs is the most fantastic Tarantino film, it’s not.
+But before anyone assumes Reservoir Dogs is the most fantastic Tarantino film, it’s not.
 Many list it as his weakest catalog entry.
-That’s open to the opinion of course but in my view, the influence of the film accounts for much of my enjoyment of it.

-The influence of Reservoir Dogs is unmeasured and a double feature of Reservoir Dogs and Pulp Fiction is suggested.
 Even though the latter was released later, most people saw Pulp Fiction first and then discovered Reservoir Dogs.

-A group of unsavory thieves assemble to pull off the perfect diamond heist.
+A group of unsavory thieves assembles to pull off the perfect diamond heist.
 It turns into a bloody shit show when one of the men turns out to be a police informer.
-But which one is it and who is responsible for the ambush?

 As the group begins to question each other’s guilt, the tensions and suspicions threaten to blow up the situation before the police step in and save the day.
 But how many will die first?

 In 1992, many scenes were shocking.
-When sinister Mr. Blonde cuts off the ear of a cop and prepares to set him on fire the brutality and sadism are hard to watch.
+When sinister Mr. Blonde cuts off the ear of a cop and prepares to set him on fire, the brutality and sadism are hard to watch.

 Reservoir Dogs succeeds as a whodunit, a heist film, and a vile look at the inhumanity of some of the characters.

-It’s not perfect and is unpolished and sometimes underdeveloped but it’s been emulated so many times that it’s become a blueprint of the crime thriller.
+It’s not perfect and is unpolished and sometimes underdeveloped, but it’s been emulated so many times that it’s become a blueprint of the crime thriller.

 Independent Spirit Awards: 1 win-Best Supporting Male-Steve Buscemi (won)